This double CD contains the soundtracks of four of the early episodes of

 and Lessons

-, as well as a data track with a really useless Macromedia tour.
+, as well as a data track with a

-Of the four scores the one from The Visitor
+Of the four scores, the one from The Visitor

-is my favorite.
-I don't know if the memory of this episode makes
+know if the memory of this episode makes the score so sad or if the episode

-the score so sad or if the episode is so sad because of this score...
-It is perhaps the most beautiful score of all
+is so sad because of this score...
+It is perhaps the most emotional score of all

 DS9 episodes.